DTU-PAS/Rebar-segmentation-Ransac/README.md

 ## Getting Started
 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.

-#### Install:
+#### Software:
 * ROS: [Ubuntu install of ROS Noetic](https://wiki.ros.org/noetic/Installation/Ubuntu)
 * Intel Realsense ROS1 Wrapper (ros1-legacy): [Method 1: The ROS distribution:](https://github.com/IntelRealSense/realsense-ros/tree/ros1-legacy?tab=readme-ov-file#method-1-the-ros-distribution)
 * Clone the repository: [HTTPS](https://github.com/DTU-PAS/Rebar-segmentation-Ransac.git) or [SSH](git@github.com:DTU-PAS/Rebar-segmentation-Ransac.git)

 #### Hardware
-**Camera:** Connect the camera sensor using a reliable cable to your PC.
-The cable quality and speed is really important.
+* Camera: Connect the camera sensor using the OEM cable.
+3rd party cables have shown to be unreliable at times but can work aswell.

-**Test Setup:** ~11mm rebar mounted on a wooden board with ~30mm 3d printed spacers.
-The size of the grid pattern is variable.
+* Test Setup: ~11mm rebar mounted on a wooden board with ~30mm 3d printed spacers.
+The size of the grid pattern is ~20cm.
+The camera should be placed ~40-60cm in front of the board.

+The Spacers were designed in DesignSpark.
+The design file aswell as an STL file are included in the repo.
 ```stl
 solid ASCII
   facet normal -9.993862e-01 -2.883627e-03 -3.491313e-02